GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/transforming-data-from-an-external-api/en.md

 # Transforming data from an external API

-This recipe demonstrates examples on adapting the response from an external API to anything we need it to be.
+This tutorial lesson demonstrates examples on adapting the response from an external API to anything we need it to be.

 ## Adding default values and extra properties to each entry